Internship Program for Employers

 - a supervisor to be assigned to act as the student’s mentor and liaison between the employer and the internship faculty advisor to provide feedback on the intern’s professional development and accomplishment of learning goals;

 - a minimum number of hours worked over an academic semester (see academic calendar) based on the number of credits assigned;

 - a job description and a Work Agreement form (see sample).

 To hire a Co-op/Intern:

 Please post the job to our online system.Â Under the Posting Information section, in the Position Type field, choose INTERNSHIP.

-from the Council for the Advancement of Standards in Higher Education (CAS)
+Definition of an Internship from the Council for the Advancement of Standards in Higher Education (CAS)